HolyBlackCat/cpp-tutorials/language/02_basic/01_your_first_program.md

 }
 ```

 It should display `Hello, world!` on the screen when ran.
-This is a tradition for the first programs in most programming books and tutorials.
+Such "hello world" programs are traditionally used as the first examples in most programming books and tutorials.

-First, make sure you can actually run it, and after you do, then we'll discuss how it works and what it means.
+First, make sure you can actually run it, and after you do, we'll discuss how it works and what it means.

 To run C++ programs you'll need to install some tools...